BongekileM/Xplore-SA-Website/README.md

 # Xplore-SA-Website
-A static website build with HTML, CSS and a bit of Javascript.
+A static website built with HTML, CSS and a bit of Javascript.

 # Technologies Used
 * HTML5